kibanez/preprocess_CAF_python3/README.md

 - Configuration file -- features/parameters to analyse together with their thresholds, paths to the files including the list of cases and controls, path to the QC metadata

+- The list of features to select can by anyone included in the metadata + age (provided by the user) so far.
+Eventually I'll be working on this and adding more if necessary.

 ## Output